edoroskevic/udacity-nano-project-3/README.md

 Based on information stored inside the database, the project will answer following question(s):-

-a. what are the most popular three articles of all time?
+1. what are the most popular three articles of all time?
-b. who are the most popular article authors of all time?
+2. who are the most popular article authors of all time?
-c. on which days did more than one percent of requests lead to an errors?
+3. on which days did more than one percent of requests lead to an errors?

 keyword(s): Python, PostgreSQL